google/gson/UserGuide.md

 ## <a name="TOC-Issues-in-Designing-Gson"></a>Issues in Designing Gson

-See the [Gson design document](https://github.com/google/gson/blob/master/GsonDesignDocument.md "Gson design document") for a discussion of issues we faced while designing Gson.
-It also include a comparison of Gson with other Java libraries that can be used for Json conversion.
+See the [Gson design document](GsonDesignDocument.md "Gson design document") for a discussion of issues we faced while designing Gson.
+It also include a comparison of Gson with other Java libraries that can be used for JSON conversion.

 ## <a name="TOC-Future-Enhancements-to-Gson"></a>Future Enhancements to Gson